 Handling HMI Events

-The HMI model in Adaptive Vision Studio is based on the program loop.
+The HMI model in Aurora Vision Studio is based on the program loop.
 A macrofilter reads data from the HMI controls each time before its first filter is executed.
 Then, after all filters are executed, the macrofilter sends results to HMI.
 This is repeated for each iteration.
 This communication model is very easy to use in typical machine vision applications, which are based on a fast image acquisition loop and where the HMI is mainly used for setting parameters and observing inspection results.
 In many applications, however, it is not only required to use parameters set by the end user, but also to handle events such as button clicks.

-To perform certain actions immediately after an event is raised, Adaptive Vision Studio also comes with the HMI subsystem that handles events independently of the program execution process.
+To perform certain actions immediately after an event is raised, Aurora Vision Studio also comes with the HMI subsystem that handles events independently of the program execution process.
 This allows for creating user interfaces that respond almost in real-time to the user input e.g. clicking button, moving mouse cursor over an object or changing its value.
 It would not be possible if events were handled solely by the program execution process.

 Creating Event Handlers